 Below is the list of diocesan liturgical calendar of Bishop William T. McGrattan.
-The schedule is subject to change.
-If you have any questions, please contact the Office of Liturgy at 403-218-5511 or 403-218-5524, or e-mail email@example.com
+Unless otherwise noted, the liturgies or prayers are led by Bishop McGrattan.
+Note that the schedule is subject to change.
+If you have any questions, please contact the Office of Liturgy at 403-218-5511 or 403-218-5524, or e-mail firstname.lastname@example.org

-- February 18 - Mass for Mark Drapal's Candidcay for Holy Orders, St. Cecilia, Calgary
+- February 18 - Mass for Mark Drapal's Admission to the Ministry of Acolyte, St. Cecilia, Calgary at 9 AM.

 - March 29 - Holy Thursday at St. Mary's Cathedral, Calgary